AndrewLester/2019-robot/README.md

 Add `--user` at the end of that command if you do not have admin privileges.

+## Setting up entry points

+Entry points allow us to add sub-commands to the overarching RobotPY framework.
+To load them, move to the root directory, activate your virtual environment and run

+	pip install -e .

+This will set up the entry points that we put in place to facilitate off-robot functions of our code.
+So far, we use entry points for:
+* Generating motion profile trajectories (generate)

+These entry points can be run like so

+    python3 robot_src/robot.py <entry_point_name>

 ## Changing your `$PATH`

 Your `$PATH` is a variable that contains a bunch of different directories that are searched through when the computer is searching for an executable file.
 To run this robot code, `$HOME/Library/Python/3.6/bin` needs to be added to your `$PATH`.
 To do so, first run